thorGabe123/MLOps/README.md

 The goal of the project is to fine-tune a model to generate comprehensive paragraphs continuing on an initial text prompt.

 ## What framework are you going to use?
-Working with NLP, we plan to use the Transformers framework.
+We will be working with NLP, so we plan to use the Transformers framework.
+This selected based on Transformer having packages that contain pretrainted model with tokenizer, that can be used in our project.
+We Will also be using a dataset on huggingface, so we will be using the Transformer framework to handle data processing, which should make it for a better process that handling it using pandas and torch alone.

 ## How do you intend to include the framework into your project
 We expect to start with a pretrained model and fine-tune it by training it on our data.

 ## What data are you going to run on?
 We utilize a dataset of publicly available text books as found from https://huggingface.co/datasets/izumi-lab/open-text-books containing raw texts of the books.
+The books in this dataset differ in content and should be good for creating a model that will generate text that would be suitable for new books.

 ## What deep learning models do you expect to use?
 We are going to use a pretrained GPT2 text-generating model as found at https://huggingface.co/gpt2, and fine-tune it by training on our dataset.
+The Transformer framework will be used in this process since the model is taking for their framework, we will also be using the optimzer from the Transformer framework.

 ## Project structure